 Based upon the standards as outlined by the American Bar Association, the requirements for the Juris Doctor degree at the UConn Law are designed to provide students with the curricular and practice-based knowledge relevant in today’s legal community.
 All requirements for the degree are subject to change at any time by the faculty.
 No increase in the number of semester hours required are made effective for students enrolled at the time of such change who remain in continuous attendance.
 Students who are not in continuous attendance or who transfer from another law school are subject to the requirements in effect at the time of their re-entrance or admission.

 All candidates for the Juris Doctor degree must successfully complete a minimum of eighty-six (86) credits, 65 of which must be in regularly scheduled class sessions.
 Three year day division students must complete all credits in a minimum of six semesters in residence, or the equivalent thereof, at this or another accredited law school.
-Evening division and four year day division students must complete all credits in a minimum of eight semesters, or the equivalent, at this or another accredited law school.
+Evening division students must complete all credits in a minimum of eight semesters, or the equivalent, at this or another accredited law school.
 Credit may not be given for work taken before a student's regular matriculation in the first degree in law program.
 No course of study may be less than 24 months.
 Full-time students must complete all coursework for the Juris Doctor degree within five years; part-time students must complete coursework within six years.
 As a general rule, all students are required to be enrolled in academic credits in this law school during their last year of study.

 All candidates for the Juris Doctor degree must have a cumulative grade point of 2.30 for all work undertaken at the Law School.
 In computing the average, no consideration is given to grades received for work completed at other schools, including other law schools, even though transfer credit has been given for such work.
 To ensure that students are meeting the requirement, academic support and counseling is offered to students throughout their legal studies.